top of page

 Our Story

-AND THE HISTORY OF CHATEAU DE LA COURONNE
+AND THE HISTORY OF CHÂTEAU DE LA COURONNE

-Château de la Couronne is more than just a wedding venue—it’s a family-run labor of love, backed by years of experience in interior design, home renovations, and hospitality.
-Siblings Lucy and Ben are proud to own and run the business, but the journey to making the château what it is today owes much to the hard work of their parents, Andrea and David.
+Château de la Couronne is more than just a wedding venue—it’s a family-run labor of love, combining design, hospitality, and a shared passion for creating unforgettable celebrations.
+Siblings Lucy and Ben proudly own and run the business today, after transforming the château into the luxury destination it has become.

 The Renovations